dlascelles/Arithmos/README.md

 ![Explorer](https://user-images.githubusercontent.com/52032313/61368519-b5ca3700-a896-11e9-8010-919c5aaec84a.png)

-# Dependencies
+## Dependencies
-The application is built using the .NET Framework 4.8
+From version 2.0 the application is built using .Net 5.
+The releases after this version will be provided in a self-contained executable file.

+You are not required to install anything.
+You can simply download and run the executable from your desktop.

-# License
+## License
 MIT License

-Copyright (c) 2018 Daniel Lascelles
+Copyright (c) 2018 - 2021 Daniel Lascelles

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal